zimeon/iiif-dragndrop/README.md

   * OpenSeadragon drop demo: <http://zimeon.github.io/iiif-dragndrop/osd-demo.html>
   * Mirador drop demo: <http://sul-reader-test.stanford.edu/drag_and_drop/> running on Stanford server based on the [drag_N_drop_manifest branch of Mirador](https://github.com/IIIF/mirador/tree/drag_N_drop_manifest)

-## Scenarios
+## Use cases

-*Scenario 1:* User has a [Mirador](https://github.com/IIIF/mirador/wiki) window open (or other IIIF multi-up viewer).
+*Use case "Add to viewer":* User has a [Mirador](https://github.com/IIIF/mirador/wiki) window open (or other IIIF multi-up viewer).
 In another window, the user is browsing or using a search interface, and locates an image, book, manuscript, etc. that they want to view in Mirador.
 The page for that object includes an IIIF icon that they drag and drop to Mirador.
 Mirador then adds the image/manifest to its index and displays it.
 The user can then repeat this at another site to add additional images, perhaps adding a set of different witnesses of a manuscript that they wish to compare.

-*Scenario 2*: User has a simple IIIF image viewer open (such as [OpenSeadragon](https://openseadragon.github.io/)).
-In another window, the user is browsing or using a search interface, and locates an image that they want to view in the viewer that have open, perhaps because it offers different functionality than the default one provided for the collection they are browsing.
-The page for that image includes an IIIF icon that they drag and drop to their viewer.
-Their viewer replaces its current image with the image dropped in.
-(The image dropped in might be a single IIIF image or it might be one image from a larger set described by a manifest).
+*Use case "Add to manifest"*: User has an IIIF application open providing the ability to edit a collection of images/canvases (manifest). (such facilities might be added to [Mirador](https://github.com/IIIF/mirador/wiki) or [UniversalViewer](https://github.com/britishlibrary/UniversalViewer)).
+In another window, the user is browsing or using a search interface, and locates an image that they want to add to the collection of images they are creating.
+The page for that image includes an IIIF icon that they drag and drop to their application.
+Their application adds the image dropped in to the collection.
+(The image dropped in might be a single IIIF image, or it might be one image from a larger set described by a manifest in which case other metadata can be copied also).

+(The [OpenSeadragon demo](osd-demo.html) implements a third scenario of replacing the single image displayed with the pasted image.
+However, this is just for demonstration purposes, it is not clear that this corresponds with any real use case.)

 ## HTML pattern for drag and drop